 Other esteem indicators unrelated to OARSI include:

-I have been the principal investigator (PI) for 25 grants and the co-investigator (CI) for an additional 9, with a total grant income of £15 million.
+I have been the principal investigator (PI) for 25 grants and the co-investigator (CI) for an additional nine, with a total grant income of £15 million.

-I am currently the PI for 6 grants and the CI for 4 grants.
+I am currently the PI for five grants and the CI for four grants.

-These 10 grants come from the MRC, Arthritis Research UK, the European Union, the Nuffield Foundation, the JGW Patterson Foundation and the William Harker Foundation.
+These nine grants come from the MRC, Arthritis Research UK, the European Union, the Nuffield Foundation and the William Harker Foundation.